LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 ## Safety rules - read first

 1. **Always put the robot on a stand with wheels off the ground** until all bringup and directionality tests are complete.
 The robot moving unexpectedly is genuinely dangerous.
-2. **Do not skip the failsafe test** (step 9 in RC bringup below).
-If a signal-loss disarm fails, the robot will not stop when you lose the transmitter, and at some point you will.
+2. **Do not skip the failsafe test** (step 8 in RC bringup below).
+If a signal-loss disarm fails, the robot will not stop when you lose the transmitter, and at some point, you will.
 3. **Know where the physical power switch is.** `Ctrl-C` is not a safety mechanism.
 4. **Keep a hand near the e-stop / battery disconnect during first runs**, especially for the first time under its own weight.

 ---